 This means that their workers can enjoy a better standard of living during their training, and are more likely to stay with the company after their education is complete.

-Getting a pay rise as an apprentice.
+Getting a pay rise as an apprentice

 Thanks to the apprenticeship levy and other training initiatives, specific funds are put aside to pay specifically for apprenticeships.
 Although this is great for increasing the number of great apprenticeship opportunities, it can make discussions around wages more difficult.

-Apprenticeship wage structures.
+Apprenticeship wage structures

 As with everything, your wage structure will depend on the level of your apprenticeship scheme as well as the industry or sector.
-However, it is not uncommon for some higher or degree apprenticeships to offer starting wages that rival graduate salaries, in order to attract talented school leavers who want to start working and earning straight away.
+However, it is not uncommon for many higher and degree apprenticeships to offer starting wages that rival graduate salaries!
+This helps to attract talented school leavers who want to start working and earning straight away.

-Money in the bank.
+Money in the bank